Kiflw/DualBootIssue/README.md

 # Dual Boot Issues
 Regarding problems encountered while updating Windows 11 or Arch Linux.

+This is only for the GRUB bootloader though.
+Any other bootloader like systemd boot shouldn't have a problem like this.

+I'm just a little stubborn since I'm already used to Grub's interface.

 # Guide to fixing the Grub Bootloader issue after a Windows Update

 The problem in this case, is the grub bootloader doesn't come up, possibly due to the lack of the vmlinuz package file.